The 44th Annual Carolyn L. Drucker ’80 Memorial Lecture

 Celebrating 44 Years of Lectures

-2024 - Amanda H. Podany, "Embassies of Joy": An Ancient Princess, Her Envoys and Translators
+2024 - Amanda H. Podany, "Embassies of Joy": An Ancient Princess, Her Envoys and Translators"

 2023 – Aomar Boum, "Saharan Vicy Camps Between Memory and Memorialization: A Graphic History"